 Welcome to Marathon Handbook’s age-graded running calculator.

-By inputting a previous race time, your age, and your gender, you can:
+By inputting a previous race time, your age, and your sex, you can:

-- Compare your run times to other people regardless of age and gender using the age grade score.
+- Compare your run times to those of other people, regardless of age and sex, using the age grade score.

 - If you are younger than 20 or older than 30, you can use the age-graded time to view the equivalent speed you would have run if you were within this age range.